MTB-RZ/Programming-Fundamentals-Project/README.md

 - Blood Group Validation

-- -When admitting a patient, the program checks if the blood group is valid.
+- - When admitting a patient, the program checks if the blood group is valid.
     Accepted types are:

     A+, A-, B+, B-, O+, O-, AB+, AB-